 What Is UV Light?

-UV light (ultraviolet light) is having a wavelength between 10 to 400nm that are shorter than the visible light but longer than the X-rays and is a type of a electromagnetic radiation.
-These are present in sunlight and contributes 10% of the total light from the sun.
+UV light (ultraviolet light) has a wavelength between 10 and 400 nm that is shorter than the visible light but longer than the X-rays and is a type of electromagnetic radiation.
+These are present in sunlight and contribute 10% of the total light from the sun.

 Types of UV light